Skip to main content

 OPTOS Retinal Exam

 The OPTOS retinal exam is a quick and easy way to examine your retina.
-By capturing a comprehensive, high-resolution image, we can check for signs of eye disease and monitor your eye health.
+By capturing a wide, high-resolution image, we can check for signs of eye disease and monitor your eye health.

 How Often Should You Get Your Eyes Checked?

-Children: To ensure the healthy development of your child’s vision, yearly exams are recommended.
+Children: To ensure proper development of your child’s vision, it is recommended to have yearly exams.

 Adults: Every two years is ideal unless you have a specific eye condition.

-Seniors: Seniors need to schedule annual exams to monitor age-related conditions.
+Seniors: It is important for seniors to schedule annual exams to monitor age-related conditions.

 We love helping kids see clearly!
 Annual exams can catch problems early and ensure your child has the clear vision they need to succeed in school and sports.

-Your risk for conditions like cataracts and macular degeneration increases as you age.
-Regular eye exams help us catch these conditions early, protecting your vision for years.
+As you get older, your risk for conditions like cataracts and macular degeneration increases.
+Regular eye exams help us catch these conditions early, protecting your vision for years to come.

 If you wear contact lenses, we’ll make sure they fit perfectly.
 Our specialized exams help us find the right lenses for your eyes, keeping you comfortable and ensuring your vision stays sharp.